biocompute-objects/BCO_Documentation/provenance-domain.md

 ### 2.1.3 Version "version"

 Records the versioning of this BCO instance object.
+[Semantic Versioning 2.0.0](https://semver.org/#semantic-versioning-200) describes versioning as follows:

+>Given a version number MAJOR.MINOR.PATCH, increment the:
+>
+>1.
+MAJOR version when you make incompatible API changes,
+>2.
+MINOR version when you add functionality in a backwards-compatible manner, and
+>3.
+PATCH version when you make backwards-compatible bug fixes.
+>Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-In BCO versioning, a change in the BCO affecting the outcome of the computation should be deposited as a new BCO, not as a new version.
+In BCO versioning, a change in the BCO affecting the outcome of the computation **MAJOR** should be deposited as a new BCO, not as a new version.
 If a parameter in a tool is changed within a BCO, which in turn changes the outcome of the pipeline and the original BCO, a new BCO, not a new version, will be created.

-In such cases the connection between the new object and the older one may or may not be (on author’s discretion) retained in the form of references.
-Changes that cannot affect the results of the computation can be incorporated into a new version of the existing BCO.
+In such cases the connection between the new object and the older one may or may not be (on author’s discretion) retained in the form of a reference using the [`derived_from`](provenance-domain.md#215-inheritancederivation-derived_from) field.
+Changes that cannot affect the results of the computation can be incorporated into a new version of the existing BCO (**MINOR** and **PATCH**).
 Such changes might include name and title, comments, authors, validity dates, etc.

 ```json
 "version": "2.1",